Signed in as:

-We are traditional Anglicans.
+We are classical Anglicans.
 What does that mean?
-It means more than simply being stuck in the past, it means preserving something vitally important for the future - our shared faith in Jesus Christ.
+It means more than simply being stuck in the past, it means preserving something vitally important for the future - our shared Catholic faith in Jesus Christ.

 "Anglican" simply means "English" in Latin.
 Our branch of the Catholic Church is as old as the Roman Catholic branch and nearly as old as the Eastern Catholic, or Orthodox branches of Christ's universal Church.
 Legend suggests that Joseph of Arimathea brought the catholic faith to England and that Aristobulus was consecrated the first Anglican bishop by Saint Paul before St. Peter reached Rome.
 Historic documents list three Anglican bishops as in attendance at the Council of Nicea in 325 AD.